LSped/asreview-insights-metrics-comparability-main/README.md

 ## Description
-The goal of this project was to enhance the ASReview Insights Extension by adding the confusion matrix, which underlies most metrics, and by adding a new metric promoting comparability.
+The goal of this project was to enhance the ASReview Insights Extension by adding the confusion matrix, which underlies most metrics, and by adding a new metric promoting comparability: TNR@r%.

 ## Table of contents